 Please visit Bishop Melissa's staff page to access archived and recent sermon texts.
 Sermons from her September, October and November parish visitations have recently been added.
 Click the link to access the Bishop's schedule through to the end of 2014

-There is one permanent part time job in the Diocese of New Westminster, one full time Executive Director's position associated with the Anglican Church of Canada and one full time ministry position on the Jobs page.
+There is currently one part time position in the Diocese of New Westminster posted on the Jobs page.
 Click to download the new application form for priests applying to parishes.

 Click to download the April 2014 revised How May We Help You? staff guide